6 Tips for Making Your New Horse Feel at Home

 2. Stick to your horse’s current diet.

 During your horse’s first few weeks in your home, it would be best to keep his current feed.
-If you want to change it, do it slowly to avoid upsetting his tummy.
+If you want to change it, do it slowly to avoid upsetting his tummy and causing unwanted behaviour.

 Your horse may also not like his new feed or take some time to get used to it, so change it gradually to ensure he still eats something without a sudden change to his digestive system.